Surface options:

 metal interactions and repulsive atom contacts for all possible states and calculates an optimal hydrogen bonding

 network within these degrees of freedom.
-Furthermore, alternative conformations or overlapping entries which might
+Furthermore, alternative conformations or overlapping entries that might

 be annotated in the original protein structure are removed, as they could disturb the analysis of molecular

-2. Bietz, S., Urbaczek, S., Schulz, B., Rarey, M.: Protoss: a holistic approach to predict tautomers and protonation states in protein-ligand complexes.
-Journal of Cheminformatics 2014, 6:12.
+Protoss: a holistic approach to predict tautomers and protonation states

 DoGSiteScorer